Maximinodotpy/articles/039 - Keyboard Shortcuts/_blog/article.md

 ## Vimium

 The Browser Extension for Google Chrome and MS Edge.
 It allows you to navigate the web with just your keyboard.
+It's Awesome!

 | Shortcut | Description |
 | --- | --- |